Augmented Search Queries?

-Last year, I wrote a post called Quality Scores for Queries: Structured Data, Synthetic Queries and Augmentation Queries.
-It told us Google may look at query logs and structured data (table data and schema data) that are related to a site to create augmentation queries, and evaluate information about searches for those queries by comparing them to original queries for pages from that site.
-If search results from the augmentation queries do well in evaluations compared to search results from original query results, searchers may see search results that are a combination of results from the original queries and the augmentation queries.
+Last year, I wrote a post called Quality Scores for Queries: Structured Data, Synthetic Queries, and Augmentation Queries.
+It told us Google might look at query logs and structured data (table data and schema data) related to a site to create augmentation queries and test information about searches for those queries by comparing them to original queries for pages from that site.
+If search results from the augmentation queries do well in evaluations compared to search results from original query results.
+Searchers may see search results combine results from the original queries and the augmentation queries.

-Around the time that patent was granted to Google another patent that talks about augmented search queries was also granted to Google, and is worth talking about at the same time with the patent I wrote about last year.
-It takes the concept of adding results from augmented search queries together with original search results, but it has a different way of coming up with augmented search queries, This newer patent that I am writing about starts off by telling us what the patent is about:
+Around the time that the patent was assigned to Google, another patent that talks about augmented search queries was also granted to Google and is worth talking about simultaneously as the patent I wrote about last year.
+It takes the concept of adding results from augmented search queries together with original search results.
+Still, it has a different way of coming up with augmented search queries, This newer patent that I am writing about starts by telling us what the patent is about:

-Augmentation from the first patent means possibly providing additional information in search results based upon additional query information from query logs or structured data from a site.
-Under this new patent, augmentation comes from recognizing that an entity exists in a query, and providing some additional information in search results based upon that entity.
+Augmentation from the first patent means providing more information in search results based upon query information from a site’s query logs or structured data from a site.
+Under this new patent, augmentation comes from recognizing that an entity exists in a query and providing some information in search results based upon that entity.

-This patent is interesting to me because it takes an older type of search – where a query returns pages in response to the keywords typed into a search box, with a newer type of search, where an entity is identified in a query, and knowledge information about that entity is reviewed to create possible augmentation queries that could be combined with the results of the original query.
+This patent is interesting because it takes an older type of search – where a query returns pages in response to the keywords typed into a search box, with a newer type of search, where an entity is in a query.
+Then, knowledge information about that entity can create possible augmentation queries combined with the original query results.

-The process behind this patent can be described in this way:
+The process behind this patent works in this way:

-In some implementations, a system receives a search query containing an entity reference, such as a person’s name, that corresponds to one or more distinct entities.
-The system provides a set of results, where each result is associated with at least one of the distinct entities.
+In some implementations, a system receives a search query containing an entity reference, such as a person’s name, corresponding to one or more distinct entities.
+The system provides a set of results, where each result relies on at least one of the distinct entities.
 The system uses the set of results to identify attributes of the entity and uses the identified attributes to generate additional, augmented search queries associated with the entity.
 The system updates the set of results based on one or more of these augmented search queries.

 - Receiving a search query associated with an entity reference, wherein the entity reference corresponds to one or more distinct entities.

-- Providing a set of results for the search query where the set of results distinguishes between distinct entities.
+- Providing results for the search query where the set of results distinguishes between distinct entities.

 - Identifying one or more attributes of at least one entity of the one or more distinct entities based at least in part on the set of results.

-- Generating one or more additional search queries based on the search query, the at least one entity, and the one or more attributes.
+- Generating search queries based on the search query, at least one entity, and one or more attributes.

-- Receiving an input selecting at least one of the one or more additional search queries and providing an updated set of results based on the selected one or more additional search queries, where the updated set of results comprises at least one result not in the set of results.
+- Receiving an input selecting at least one or more search queries and providing an updated set of results based on the selected one or more search queries, where the updated set of results comprises at least one result, not in the set of results.

-That ranking can be based on the frequency of occurrence.
+That ranking can be on the frequency of occurrence.

-The ranking can also be based on a location of each of the one or more attributes with respect to at least one entity in the set of results.
+The ranking can also be on the location of each of the one or more attributes about at least one entity in the set of results.

 This process can identify two different entities in a query.
 For instance, there were two versions of the Movie, the Planet of the Apes.
-One was released in 1968, and the other was released in 2001.
-They had different actors in them, and the second was considered a reboot of the first.
+One was from 1968, and the other was from 2001.
+They had different actors in them, and the second was a reboot of the first.

-When results are generated in instances where there may be more than one entity involved, the search queries provided may distinguish between the distinct entities.
+When results for instances when more than one entity is involved, the search queries provided may distinguish between the distinct entities.
 They may identify one or more attributes of at least one entity of the one or more distinct entities based at least in part on the set of results.
-Augmented search queries may be generated for “one or more additional search queries based on the search query, the at least one entity, and the one or more attributes.”
+Augmented search queries may be generated for “one or more search queries based on the search query, the at least one entity, and the one or more attributes.”

 Providing search results using augmented search queries